 All workshop instructors are ICCT faculty with extensive teacher training experience as well as ESL teaching experience in a variety of settings including the classroom, small groups, and individual learning situations.

 - Dianne Dow is the TESOL Coordinator and main instructor for these workshops.
 She has over 25 years of TESOL teaching experience and runs her own business serving international corporate clients and their families.

 - Mary Cerutti has over 10 years of experience teaching in a variety of settings from classroom to private tutoring to hosting conversation clubs in her home.

-Dianne and Mary have been regular presenters at the ESL Ministry Conference held each year at Moody Bible Institute or Wheaton College, and for the past two years they have been the instructors for the special track for novice teachers.
+Dianne and Mary have been regular presenters at the ESL Ministry Conference held each year at Moody Bible Institute or Wheaton College, and specialize in providing training for novice teachers.
 Both have a passion to help participants gain the skills they need to be credible witnesses for Christ through their teaching.

 Is there a particular order for the workshops?

 The workshops can be taken in any order.
-Although we believe it would be advantageous to have the Basics of ESL Teaching 101 first since it provides so many foundational principles, it is not a prerequisite for Basics of ESL Teaching 102 or 103.
-Likewise, participants can take the 400-level elective workshops in any order or while completing the Basics of ESL Teaching 101, 102, 103 sequence.
+Although we feel it would be advantageous to have the Basics of ESL Teaching 101 first since it provides so many foundational principles, it is not a prerequisite for Basics of ESL Teaching 102 or 103.

 How do these one-day workshops fit together?